Villa

 wind, which can blow down the Rhone valley for weeks on end.

-When a ridge of high pressure stands over western Europe, the easterly
+It is particularly strong when a ridge of high pressure stands over

-winds that accompany it are pushed south as they reach the western edge
+winds between these two weather systems are pushed south as they reach

 of the Alps, and surge down the Rhone valley towards Provence.
 They